DEBOJIT4594/M2-EmbSys/Project/README.md

-**DESCRIBTION**
+**PASSWORD BASED DEVICE CONTROL**
+---

+**TABLE OF CONTENT**
 -
+1) Abstract

+2) Introduction
+   2.1) _Features_

+3.

+**INTRODUCTION**
+-
 Password based device control is a lock system is use to control electric devices as well electronic devices with password protection.
 Here the person can control many domestic appliances like fan, light, tv, etc. The person can on and off the devices by giving password through keypad.
-This is very useful to protech valuable belongings.
+This is very useful to protect devices.

 **FEATURES**
 -